Introduction

 - Any co-borrower utilises the account actively and becomes equally responsible for the debt.

-In both scenarios, both parties are legally allowed to pursue both parties for a full settlement.
+In both scenarios, the law legally allows creditors to pursue both parties for a full settlement.

 2. What if You Pay Off a Joint or Cosigned Loan?